MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/NewZealand/how-to-print-income-statements.md

     ms.author: bholtorf

 ---
-# Print Income Statements
+# Print Income Statements in the New Zealand version

-You can use the **Income Statement** report to view the company’s annual income statement.
+You can use the **Income Statement** report to view the company's annual income statement.
 This is a legal report that is required for auditing accounts.
 This report displays the details of revenues and expenses for the current year and the previous year.

 ## To print the income statement report
 1. Choose the ![Lightbulb that opens the Tell Me feature](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Income Statement**, and then choose the relevant link.